20 Reasons Why You Visit and Love India Travel

 Below are some interesting facts about Indian culture:

-1. India is the only country to spend the least amount of money to reach Mars.
+1. India is the only country that has spent the least money to reach Mars.
 India spent around $ 74 million, which is just part of the cost of the 2.5 billion spent on NASA’s latest Mars program in the United States.

 2. Many modern pictures and descriptions show poverty in India.
-But before British colonization, India was one of the richest countries in the early 17th century.
+But before British colonization, India was one of the wealthiest countries in the early 17th century.

-3. The largest fair, “Kumbh Mela,” was 75 million pilgrims.
-The huge crowd was visible from the space also.
+3. The largest fair, “Kumbh Mela,” had 75 million pilgrims, and the vast crowd was visible from space.

-4. At a height of 2444 meters (8018 feet), ‘Chail Cricket Ground’ in Himachal Pradesh is the world’s highest.
-It was built in 1893, and it is a part of the Chail Military School.
+4. At 2444 meters (8018 feet), ‘Chail Cricket Ground’ in Himachal Pradesh is the world’s highest.
+It was built in 1893 and is part of the Chail Military School.

 5. India’s largest vegetarian in the world.